 1. Cancer-Free: Your Guide to Gentle, Non-toxic Healing (Fourth Edition) by Bill Henderson

 Bill Henderson started researching alternative cancer treatments after chemo (not cancer) killed his wife.
-He continually and aggressively promotes his book.
-It has been the #1 best seller on Booklocker.com almost every single week for several years now.
-In addition to his website (http://www.beating-cancer-gently.com/), Bill has an opt-in email list so subscribers can receive his email newsletter, and he also has his own weekly radio show.
+He continued to aggressively promote his book until he passed.
+His new wife now carries the torch.
+It has been the #1 bestseller on Booklocker.com almost every single week for 11 years now.
+In addition to the website, there is an opt-in email list so subscribers can receive a free email newsletter.
+Bill also hosted a popular weekly radio show, which always resulted in impressive book sales.

 2. The Potty Boot Camp: Basic Training for Toddlers by Dr. Suzanne Riffel